Jihe377/WebNovel_Nexus/design_document.md

 This story exercises: the Reviews MongoDB collection, CREATE + READ operations, at least 1 form.

 ### Story 4 — Getting Personalized Recommendations (Niche Seeker)
 Mei navigates to her Recommendations page.
-NovelNest analyzes her bookshelf tags — the genres and tropes of novels she rated 4–5 stars — and surfaces the top 10 novels in the database that share the most tag overlap.
-Mei can also click "I don't like this trope" on any displayed tag to downweight it in future recommendations.
+NovelNest analyzes her bookshelf tags — the genres and tropes of novels she rated 4–5 stars — and surfaces the top 5 novels in the database that share the most tag overlap.
 This story exercises: recommendation algorithm (tag-overlap scoring), READ across the Novels collection, UPDATE on user preference data.

 ## 4. Design Mockups